-A corporation required to file Schedule M-3 must complete Parts I, II and III of the schedule in its entirety and attach the schedule to Form 1120-F. At the time the Schedule M-3 is filed, all applicable questions must be answered on Part I, all columns must be completed on Parts II and III, and all numerical data required by Schedule M-3 must be provided.
+A corporation required to file Schedule M-3 must complete Parts I, II, and III of the schedule in its entirety and attach the schedule to Form 1120-F. At the time the Schedule M-3 is filed, all applicable questions must be answered on Part I, all columns must be completed on Parts II and III (see Note below for an exception), and all numerical data required by Schedule M-3 must be provided.
 All additional schedules specifically referenced in these instructions must be completed and attached to the Schedule M-3 when filed.
 Part III requires that results from Schedule I (Form 1120-F), Interest Expense Allocation Under Regulations Section 1.882-5, and Schedule H (Form 1120-F), Deductions Allocated To Effectively Connected Income Under Regulations Section 1.861-8, also be included.
-See instructions for Part III, lines 26b, 26c, and 31, on page 23.
+See instructions for Part III, lines 26b, 26c, and 31, on pages 23